Phone: (315) 474 – 2489 Ext. 111

 - Gifford’s Board of Directors

 - Giving to Gifford

 Sheena joined the Gifford Foundation team in 2007, and was named Executive Director in January 2019.
 Her prior work at the foundation was primarily focused on expanding its community impact initiatives, as well as working with the grants management team.
 She has been instrumental in the design and planning of Nourishing Tomorrow’s Leaders a leadership development training that focuses on increasing the diversity and inclusiveness of nonprofit boards.

 Sheena is a 2012 graduate of the PLACES (Professionals Learning About Community Equity and Smart Growth) program, a yearlong professional development program designed to explore critical issues that affect grantmaking decisions that are responsive to the needs and assets of low-income neighborhoods and people of color.
-She now serves on the Advisory Board for the program.
-Sheena also dedicates her time by serving on local and national boards such as You Can’t Fail Inc, the Syracuse Economic Development Corporation, and The Near Westside Initiative.
+She now serves on the Advisory Board for the program as the Chair.

 In her role as Executive Director she remains fully committed and engaged in racial justice and equity work.